biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 #### Experimenting a bit...

-What if we add spaces around our valies?
+What if we add spaces around our values?

 <div class="highlight">